 Most pet owners wouldn’t think of pumpkin as something a cat would eat, but it has many benefits.
-It is cheap, easy to prepare, palatable and offers a number of benefits to cats.
+It is cheap, easy to prepare, palatable and offers several benefits to cats.

 Pumpkin contains high levels of fibre.
 There are two types of dietary fibre, soluble and insoluble.
 It also contains antioxidants, beta-carotene, omega fatty acids, iron, magnesium, potassium, phosphorous, zinc as well as vitamins A, B, C, and E.

 Feed 1 tablespoon of canned or mashed pumpkin once a day.
 Slowly introduced to over a few days as too much fibre too soon can cause stomach upset and bloating in cats.

 Most people mix this into their cat’s food; however, you can try it on its own too, many cats quite like the taste of pumpkin.